- CLASS: Reptilia (Reptiles)

 At the San Diego Zoo, the Gila monsters are fed mice and hard-boiled eggs.

 Gila monsters seem to have a loose social structure and occasionally share shelters.
 Males compete for mates by engaging in carefully choreographed wrestling matches, in which the biggest and strongest wins.

 Breeding season for Gila monsters is usually in early summer.
 The female digs a hole, lays a clutch of large, leathery, oval-shaped eggs in the hole, and covers them.
 The eggs are not buried very deep, so the heat of the sun incubates them.
 About four months later, the baby Gila monsters break out of their eggs and crawl to the surface.
 They are only a few inches long, but look like miniature adults with more vivid coloring.
 The hatchlings are ready to begin life on their own!

-Much of the scrubland of the Gila monster's habitat has been cleared for agriculture and other human activities.
-Domestic cats and dogs often kill the lizards, and some are illegally collected for the pet trade.
-In 1952, the Gila monster became the first venomous animal in North America to be given legal protection.
+Much of the scrubland of the Gila monster's habitat has been cleared for agriculture, canals, roads and highways, and other human activities.
+Domestic cats and dogs often kill the lizards, and some Gila monsters are illegally collected for the pet trade.
+In 1952, Gila monsters became the first venomous wildlife in North America to be given legal protection.